inductiveautomation/ignition-sdk-examples/README.md

 Shows how to implement a Managed Tag Provider, to allow easy control of Ignition tags from an external program or data.

 ##### [OPC UA Device](opc-ua-device)
-> [!WARNING]
-> Dynamic tags currently do not work.
-They provide a static value instead of incrementing values.

 Creates an example device in the Gateway.
 The device will create tags that are visible under the local OPC-UA server.

 ##### [Report Component](report-component)